 5 tips for reducing alcohol addiction

 We can create addictive patterns around many things.
-For some people it can be easy to feel out of control around food, sex, or work.
+For some people, it can be easy to feel out of control around food, sex, or work.
 I can admit that I too have felt out of control at times, in particular around food.
-Often if I feel anxious or a bit depressed, I use food to numb or ignore those feelings.
+Often if I feel anxious or down, I use food to numb or ignore those feelings.
 As a teenager, I also found it hard to socialise without drinking.
 At that time it was a feeling of freedom of being out at the weekend.
-I grew up in a home where things like food or alcohol were very measured and controlled, so drinking with friends had a rebellious edge to it as well.
+I grew up in a home where things like food or alcohol were very measured and controlled, so drinking with friends also had a rebellious edge to it.

 Though socially acceptable to drink alcohol, it might not feel okay acceptable to admit to friends or family that alcohol feels like a problem for you.
 It can be hard to admit even to ourselves at first that we have a problem.
 However, if you feel that something is negatively impacting on your life, that may be the sign that a change is needed.

 It is my personal hunch that we go for different substances or experiences for different reasons.
-For example, as I mentioned about my own experience, a cause of emotional eating or food addiction is often anxiety.
+For example, in my own experience, a cause of emotional eating or food addiction is often anxiety.
 When it comes to smoking, though superficially perhaps about dealing with stress, smoking can be also be rooted in feeling lower self-esteem or not feeling confident.

 Let’s turn our attention to alcohol...

 - What do you really, truly want?